 This is why we draft and workshop.
 We draft, change, discuss and even argue about fiction in the classroom.
 (It's always good when there is real disagreement, as there was on Friday.)
 And I insist on small group workshops as you develop your stories.
 Mostly I am guiding you toward an understanding of fictional strategies--your own, your classmates', Ernest Hemingway's, and Selah Saterstrom's.
 Because I work on the theory that all writing is revision, I want you to be able to see what you do as mechanical even as we all know that good writing is inspired and can't really be quantified.
 Here, we have to quantify it.
 And I have to give grades.

-So for your stories I give two grades, basically.
-I give one for the story and one for the mechanics--your grammar and punctuation.
+So for your stories I give one grade for the story and one for the mechanics--your grammar and punctuation.
 (Those quotations!)
-They are averaged together for your total grade, so poor punctuation can really cost you.
+They are averaged together for your total grade, so poor punctuation can cost you.
 The first three stories won't count as much as the two you work on for the portfolio, but super low grades can be a problem.
-That's why I always allow revisions to improve the grade.
-Keep them coming, within two weeks of when you've gotten my feedback.
+That's why I allow revisions to improve the grade.